Side Effects Of Gel Manicure

 Also, as the experts put it, we might let water seep into the nails when we peel the nail manicure coming off.
 This is even more dangerous as it leads to bacteria formation and causing fungus inside the nails.
 This could be painful and may take time to be healed.

 While we get the manicure done, we have to soak our hands in acetone.
 Acetone is another toxic substance that can decay our skin through regular usage.
-Hogging on to manicures every week or fortnight leads us to do this almost regularly which is harmful for the nails and the hands overall.
+Hogging on to manicures every week or fortnight leads us to do this almost regularly.
+It is harmful for the nails and the hands overall.
 One must, therefore, refrain from this treatment too often and take it as once in a blue moon type of fashion statement.
-However, if you can ensure that the salon you go to uses LED lighting instead, you can still think of getting this treatment as LED lights do not dehydrate your skin or harm it alike UV rays.
+However, if you can ensure that the salon you go to uses LED lighting instead, you can still think of getting this treatment.
+Since LED lights do not dehydrate your skin or harm it alike UV rays.

 I sincerely hope I have been able to bring about a nice informative post on the hazards of gel-manicures.
-I am sure you would now consider going for a gel manicure at some interval of time if you have recently got one done.
+I am sure you would now consider going for a gel manicure at some interval of time.
+In case you have recently got one done.
 Please be safe and look beautiful like you are!